falkensmz/tw1tter0s1nt/README.md

 # UPDATE :

   - 'Till now the tool was very automated, you only needed to put in the username and select the option
-  - Right now tough, it is much more interesting.
+  - Right now though, it is much more interesting.
   - You can use the tool like a terminal cmd-line interface.
   - If you get stuck, type in 'help'
   - And for all of the script kiddies out there that want everything automated, don't worry , I re-coded an automation file "automation.py"